gayanvirajith/gaya/_posts/2014-12-26-gaya-jekyll-theme.md

 ### Support

 The brief documentation would help you to get the theme installed and customized.
-However, if you have any questions you could email us on [webcreatelk@gmail.com](mailto:webcreatelk@gmail.com) and we will be happy to help.
+However, if you have any questions you could submit as an [issue](https://github.com/web-create/harmony/issues/new) and we will be happy to help.

 If you have any bug reports, or feature requests, please let us know!